 - Driving at an “excessive” speed.
 This is usually defined as 90-100 mph or 20-25 mph over the posted limit.

 - Tickets written in association with a serious collision

 - If you have dismissed another ticket in the recent past.
 In most states, this period includes the last 12-18 months.

 - If you are the holder of a CDL.

 Some states will allow ticket dismissal for commercial drivers if they receive a ticket in their personal vehicles.
 In other states and jurisdictions, decisions are made on a case-by-case basis, meaning that it never hurts to ask!

 Can a red light camera ticket be dismissed with defensive driving?

 While failing to stop at a red light is a moving violation, being caught running one by a camera actually constitutes a different category of citation.
 Instead of being a criminal violation, it is instead a civil one.
-Being a civil violation, there is much debate whether you should pay red light tickets and one guy turned his fight of one into a first amendment court battle.
+Being a civil violation, there is much debate about whether you should pay red light tickets, and one guy turned his fight of one into a first amendment court battle.
 Bottom line?
 For the purposes of our FAQ, defensive driving isn’t going to help you here, either.